ABINGDON ARCHAEOLOGICAL GEOPHYSICS

 The Chartered Institute for Archaeologists has guidance for geophysical surveys which can be seen on their website.
-Below are some parts of it summarised:-
+Below are some parts of it summarised with some additions:-

 However it arises, an archaeologist should only undertake a geophysical survey which is governed by a written specification or project design, agreed by all relevant parties as this is the tool against which performance, fitness for purpose, and hence achievement of standards, can be measured.
 The survey project manager should be aware of and ensure compliance with all necessary legal requirements.